Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "Woah," Jack whispered.

-There were skinny mountains beyond a river, shrouded in dense forests and clouds.
-In front of the river, lights rose from the town of Ulkay at the bottom of the hill.
+Beyond the river, there were skinny mountains shrouded in dense forests and clouds to the right.
+To the left were wide plains of grass and hills.
+In front of the river, lights rose from the town of Ulkay seated at the bottom of the hill.
 He turned and looked at the mountain behind him.
 It seemed massive from so close, but it was nothing compared to the mountains beyond the river.
-Jack continued to gaze at it while he walked, until he passed under the tree's of Roverswood on the other side of the small mountain.
+Jack continued to gaze at it while he walked, until he passed under the trees of Roverswood on the other side of the small mountain.

 There were massive pieces of rock scattered around, and several trees had fallen or broken down.
 As he ran through the destroyed forest, he eventually reached a large boulder that broke off the mountain.
 The smell of burned wood lingered in the air as he walked around it.
 'Is something on fire?'
 Jack noticed a pair of footsteps in the mud, he followed them around the boulder.
 'Carol went this way too...'
 As he passed a few more trees, he noticed a clearing up ahead.